-Under normal circumstances, the securities contained in the In-Kind Creation Basket and In-Kind Redemption Basket will generally each correspond pro rata to the positions in the relevant Fund's securities, assets or other positions held by the Fund on a Trade Date +1 ("T+1") settlement basis (including cash positions), except (1) in the case of bonds, for minor differences when it is impossible to break up bonds beyond certain minimum sizes needed for transfer and settlement; (2) for minor differences when rounding is necessary to eliminate fractional shares or lots that are not tradeable round lots; (3) to the extent the Fund determines, on a given Business Day, that cash in lieu of certain portfolio holdings be deposited or received solely because (i) such portfolio holdings are not eligible for transfer either through the NSCC or DTC, (ii) in the case of Funds holding non-U.S. securities, such non-U.S. securities are not eligible for trading due to local trading restrictions, local restrictions on securities transfers or other similar circumstances, or (iii) to-be-announced transactions, short positions, derivatives and other positions that cannot be transferred in kind; or (4) to the extent the Fund determines, on a given Business Day, to use a representative sampling of the Fund's portfolio.
+Under normal circumstances, the securities contained in the In-Kind Creation Basket and In-Kind Redemption Basket will generally each correspond pro rata to the positions in the relevant Fund's securities, assets or other positions held by the Fund on a Trade Date +1 ("T+1") settlement basis (including cash positions), except (1) in the case of bonds, for minor differences when it is impossible to break up bonds beyond certain minimum sizes needed for transfer and settlement; (2) for minor differences when rounding is necessary to eliminate fractional shares or lots that are not tradeable round lots; (3) to the extent the Fund determines, on a given Business Day, that cash in lieu of certain portfolio holdings be deposited or received solely because (i) such portfolio holdings are not eligible for transfer either through the NSCC or DTC, (ii) in the case of Funds holding non-U.S. securities, such non-U.S. securities are not eligible for trading due to local trading restrictions, local restrictions on securities transfers or other similar circumstances, or (iii) to-be-announced transactions, short positions, derivatives and other positions that cannot be transferred in kind; (4) to the extent the Fund determines, on a given Business Day, to use a representative sampling of the Fund's portfolio; or (5) for temporary periods, to effect changes in the Fund's portfolio as a result of the rebalancing of its Underlying Index.